utgenome/genome-weaver/README.md

-Glens
+Genome Weaver
 ===
-Glens is a Scala library for reading and writing genomic data files.
+Genome Weaver is a set of utilities for manipulating large genomic data set using Scala (and Java).

-## Feature
+## Features

+* LArray: large arrays that can hold more than 2G (2^31) entries
-* Object definitions for biological data formats
+* Data structures for biological data
 * Mapping data files into objects
+* FM-index based alignment (soon)
+* Visualiazation libraries for genome browsers

 ## Supported Formats